Receive the Latest Updates:

 Assistance for SGLI, FSGLI, or TRICARE insurance premiums for USAR and ARNG Soldiers affected by the cancelation of Battle Assembly or loss of income.Apply

 Assistance for non-Title 10 ARNG and USAR on a case-by-case basis when experiencing extreme or unusual financial hardship due to a canceled deployment or the DOD travel ban.Apply

 Active duty Soldiers, including Title 10 orders for more than 30 days and USAR/ARNG activated in support of COVID-19, who are experiencing a delay in funerals/burials.Apply

 Routine Request / No Restrictions

 Civilian Federal Employee

-The Federal Employee Education and Assistance Fund (FEEA) is the only independent, nonproﬁt 501c3 organization devoted solely to providing emergency ﬁnancial assistance and scholarships to the dedicated civilian federal and postal public servants and their families.Visit FEEA Website
+The Federal Employee Education and Assistance Fund (FEEA) is the only nonproﬁt organization devoted to providing emergency ﬁnancial assistance to the civilian federal and postal public servants and their families.Visit FEEA Website

 Want to help?